BIBSYSDEV/nva-aws-cli-tools/README.md

       It will return a list of items where at least one attribute contains the given value.
       The items are returned as a list of dictionaries with 'PrimaryKeyHashKey', 'givenName', and 'familyName' as keys.

+    - 'clookup' to perform a lookup directly in cognito user pool.
+      Use it as: python3 roles.py clookup [value]
+      This will return a list of users where at least one attribute contains the given value.
+      The users are returned as a serialized JSON string.

     - 'help' to see this message again.
 ```